City Index vs HFM Comparison

 How do City Index and HFM differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, City Index or HFM?
+Which broker offers more tradeable asset classes, City Index or HFM?

 City Index offers a more diverse selection of investment options than HFM allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, City Index has 13500, compared to 3500 from HFM.